 Prerequisite: Elementary or Secondary teaching certificate.
 Teachers who hold out-of-state teaching credentials should consult with the NWOSU Certification Officer and with the State Department of Education in their state to ensure that they will be certified to teach in their state.
 This option is a thirty-four hour program.

-- 1. Required core subjects (10 hours)

-- A. EDUC 5010 Graduate Study Seminar

-- B. Research

-- EDUC 5933 Classroom Research & Institutional Effectiveness (must be taken within the first nine hours of coursework)
+EDUC 5933 Classroom Research & Institutional Effectiveness (must be taken within the first nine hours of coursework)

-- C. Foundation

-- EDUC 5203 Educational Practices
+EDUC 5203 Educational Practices

-- D. Psychology

-- EDUC 5212 Psychology of Teaching
+EDUC 5212 Psychology of Teaching

-- E. Diversity

-- EDUC 5822 Multicultural Education

 2. Related area of study: Educational Leadership (24 hours)